spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Brooks S, Suchey JM (1990)**
-Skeletal age determination based upon the os pubis:  A comparison of the Acsádi-Nemeskéri and Suchey-Brooks methods. *Human Evolution,* 5:227-238.
+Skeletal age determination based upon the os pubis:  A comparison of the Acsádi-Nemeskéri and Suchey-Brooks methods. *Human Evolution* 5:227-238.

 * *Purpose:*  The Suchey-Brooks system is a 6-phase system (I-VI) for age estimation for males and females that utilizes the morphology of the entire symphyseal surface following the six phase system for males described by Katz and Suchey (1986).
 * *Sample:*  n = 1,225, males and females, of known ages at death from the Los Angeles Medical Examiner’s Office.